 Moral rules must be applied impartially to all moral agents.
-The rule "Thou shalt not murder" is true for terrorist and marine alike (all things being equal).
-It is logically inconsistent to assert your moral rule over another and claim it as rational as you would need to accept that it would also be rational for the other to claim their's over your's.
-Arriving at an impasse.
+That is to say: there must not be an arbitrary distinction between different moral agents.
+The rule "It is good to murder this nations soldier if you are that nations soldier" is logically inconsistent; to assert your moral rule over another would need you to accept that it would also be rational for the other to claim theirs over yours.
+Thus arriving at an impasse.

 Now let us apply these requirements to the rule: "Thou shalt steal" and see what we can learn.

 The first point is violated as the moment one takes a rest from stealing (even if in a coma) they are not good.
 It may not be clear, but this rule also violates point two; stealing is defined as taking without permission, thus, with this rule in place, one must simultaneously accept that others can take your possessions while not giving them permission to take it.
 In other words, you must give permission (in order to allow people to be good) to take without permission!